ArturSkrzeta/Blockchain/README.md

     - if there is an attempt to change the block it will be rejected by the rest of the nodes in the network
     - the changes would be possible when affecting more than 50% of the network nodes at once which is very hard
   </li>
   <li>To make change to block you would need to change all of the blocks in the chain, recalculate the proof-of-work for each block and take control of min 50% of peer-to-peer network nodes.
-That sounds like impossible mission.
-That's why blockchain stays stable and steady.</li>
+That sounds like impossible mission.</li>
+  <li>Blockchain with security mechanizms stays stable and steady.</li>
-  <li>Perfect for keeping track of changes over time.</li>
-  <li></li>
 </ul>